owais-mazhar/COVID-19-Predicter/README.md

 ## Contribution

 Contributions are welcome!
-If you want to contribute to this project, feel free to open an issue or submit a pull request.
+If you want to contribute to this project, open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

 ## Acknowledgements